Srg-Shv/S-bidirectional-synchronizer/README.md

 ---

 ### Notes:
-- The script assumes both directories should be identical after synchronization, so any files or directories that exist only in one directory will be copied to the other or deleted as needed.
+- The script assumes both directories should be identical after synchronization, so any files or directories that exist only in one directory will be copied to the other.
 - Ensure you have sufficient disk space and permissions for both directories before running the script.

 ---